 Let's go shopping!!! - No, wait.
 That's too inconvenient: gas is expensive; the Mississippi sun is hot; and the parking lot is crowded.
 So...
 Let's go shopping... online!!!
 Before the merchant sends your product, they'll want payment.
-This requires you to submit your credit card number, which is sensitive information.
-Once you press the "submit" button, it will bounce happily around a few computers on its way to the company's server.
+This requires you to submit your credit card number.
+That's not he sort of thing you'd like anyone to be able to read, but once you press the "submit" button, it will bounce happily around a few computers on its way to the company's server.
+Some of those computers could belong to unsavory characters.
+Some could even belong to unsavory characters halfway across the world, even if you and the merchant both reside in the same country!